How Much Should I Spend on Rent?

 If the idea of creating a budget makes you itch, try getting help from a certified credit counselor at a nonprofit credit counseling agency like InCharge Debt Solutions.

-Not only can an InCharge credit counselor assist you in creating a budget, but they can also help you determine what rent is affordable, help you with strategies for saving money on rent, and offer tools for managing other expenses and debt.
+Not only can an InCharge credit counselor assist you in creating a budget, but they can also help you determine what rent is affordable, help you with strategies for saving money on rent, and offer tools for managing and prioritizing debt.

 About The Author

 Sarah Brady is a Personal Finance Writer and educator who's been helping people improve their financial wellness since 2013.
 Sarah writes for Experian, Investopedia and more, and she's been syndicated by Yahoo!
 News and MSN.
 She is a workshop facilitator and former consultant for the City of San Francisco's Affordable Home Buyer Programs, as well as a former Certified Housing & Credit Counselor (HUD, NFCC).
 Sarah can be contacted via sarahcbrady.com.

 - N.A.
 (ND) Rental Burdens: Rethinking Affordability Measures.
 Retrieved from https://www.huduser.gov/portal/pdredge/pdr_edge_featd_article_092214.html